0cjs/sedoc/8bit/jr-200/README.md

 6800-based machine (actually 6802 clone).
 32 KB RAM; 16 KB ROM.

 It was also sold in Finland as the Panasonic JR-200UP (PAL output).
-The North American edition, the JR-200U, got far enough into a U.S. release that there was a [_Creative Computing_ review in May 1983][ccreview] (2nd/3rd pages are swapped).
+The North American edition, the JR-200U, got a good [_Creative Computing_ review in May 1983][ccreview] (2nd/3rd pages are swapped), but had bad timing; rather than race to the bottom in pricing it was discontinued in the North American market in Feb.
+1984.

 References:
 - \[Reunanen] Markku Reunanen, [Discovering the Panasonic JR-200U][Reunanen]